-The Gathering Place provides adult day and home care to promote empowerment, independence and quality of life for elders, adults with disabilities and their caregivers.
+The Gathering Place provides adult day services to promote empowerment, independence and quality of life for elders, adults with disabilities and their caregivers.
 We are dedicated to fostering collaborative community partnerships.

 We treat clients and family members with respect, compassion, and regard for their dignity and individuality.
 We adhere to ethical and professional standards of care, confidentiality and accountability in our work and relationships.